seanturner/draft-turner-ccmib/draft-turner-ccmib.md

             indicates that no entry has been changed since the agent initialized.
 The value in CC-DEVICE-INFO-MIB cSystemUpTime
             should be used to populate this column."
-        ::= { cCDMServerInfo 2 }
+        ::= { cSOMSServerInfo 2 }

-    cCDMServerTable  OBJECT-TYPE
+    cSOMSServerTable  OBJECT-TYPE
-        SYNTAX      SEQUENCE OF CCDMServerEntry
+        SYNTAX      SEQUENCE OF CSOMSServerEntry
         MAX-ACCESS  not-accessible
         STATUS      current
         DESCRIPTION
             "The table containing a list of servers that will be queried for available cryptographic device materials (CDMs), such as keys and firmware packages.
-This table is also used to obtain the cryptographic device material list (CDML), which is a list detailing available CDMs and their associated location for obtainment."
+This table is also used to obtain the Product Avaialability List (PAL), which is a list detailing available CDMs and their associated location for obtainment."
-        ::= { cCDMServerInfo 3 }
+        ::= { cSOMSServerInfo 3 }

-    cCDMServerEntry  OBJECT-TYPE
+    cSOMSServerEntry  OBJECT-TYPE
-        SYNTAX      CCDMServerEntry
+        SYNTAX      CSOMSServerEntry
         MAX-ACCESS  not-accessible
         STATUS      current
         DESCRIPTION
-            "A row containing information about a server that has available CDMLs/CDMs for download."
+            "A row containing information about a server that has available PALs/CDMs for download."
-        INDEX      { cCDMServerPriority }
+        INDEX      { cSOMSServerPriority }
-        ::= { cCDMServerTable 1 }
+        ::= { cSOMSServerTable 1 }

-    CCDMServerEntry  ::= SEQUENCE {
+    CSOMSServerEntry  ::= SEQUENCE {
-        cCDMServerPriority          Unsigned32,
+        cSOMSServerPriority          Unsigned32,
-        cCDMServerURI               OCTET STRING,
+        cSOMSServerURI               OCTET STRING,
-        cCDMServerAdditionalInfo    SnmpAdminString,
+        cSOMSServerAdditionalInfo    SnmpAdminString,
-        cCDMServerRowStatus         RowStatus
+        cSOMSServerRowStatus         RowStatus
     }

-    cCDMServerPriority  OBJECT-TYPE
+    cSOMSServerPriority  OBJECT-TYPE
         SYNTAX      Unsigned32
         MAX-ACCESS  not-accessible
         STATUS      current
         DESCRIPTION
-            "A unique numeric index that identifies a server that has available CDMLs/CDMs for download.
+            "A unique numeric index that identifies a server that has available PALs/CDMs for download.
 This index also provides server prioritization functionality - lower values have a

             higher priority.
-For example, the server with the lowest value will be the first server for CDML/CDM downloads.
+For example, the server with the lowest value will be the first server for PAL/CDM downloads.
 In the event of failure, the next lowest value server will be tried, and so on.

-            This column is the sole index to the cCDMServerTable."
+            This column is the sole index to the cSOMSServerTable."
-        ::= { cCDMServerEntry 1 }
+        ::= { cSOMSServerEntry 1 }

-    cCDMServerURI  OBJECT-TYPE
+    cSOMSServerURI  OBJECT-TYPE
         SYNTAX      OCTET STRING (SIZE(1..255))
         MAX-ACCESS  read-create
         STATUS      current
         DESCRIPTION
-            "The location of the server that has available CDMLs/CDMs for download.
+            "The location of the server that has available PALs/CDMs for download.
 The value in this column is represented as a URI.

-            Note, download of a CDML will typically result in the population of new CDM entries in the cCDMDeliveryTable."
+            Note, download of a PAL will typically result in the population of new CDM entries in the cCDMDeliveryTable."
-        ::= { cCDMServerEntry 2 }
+        ::= { cSOMSServerEntry 2 }

-    cCDMServerAdditionalInfo  OBJECT-TYPE
+    cSOMSServerAdditionalInfo  OBJECT-TYPE
         SYNTAX      SnmpAdminString
         MAX-ACCESS  read-create
         STATUS      current
         DESCRIPTION
-            "Additional information about the CDM Server.
+            "Additional information about the SOMS server.
 This information is manually configured by the manager both at or after row creation."
-        ::= { cCDMServerEntry 3 }
+        ::= { cSOMSServerEntry 3 }

-    cCDMServerRowStatus  OBJECT-TYPE
+    cSOMSServerRowStatus  OBJECT-TYPE
         SYNTAX      RowStatus
         MAX-ACCESS  read-create
         STATUS      current